DePINC/depinc/doc/README.md

 Unpack the files into a directory and run:

-- `bin/btchd-qt` (GUI) or
+- `bin/depinc-qt` (GUI) or
 - `bin/depincd` (headless)

 ### Windows

-Unpack the files into a directory, and then run btchd-qt.exe.
+Unpack the files into a directory, and then run depinc-qt.exe.

 ### macOS